Funding and Awards

 Teaching and Marking Assistantships

-A number of assistantships are available from the School.
+A number of assistantships are available from the Faculty of Management.
 Details of the positions and the procedures for applying will be distributed by email to all MPA students.

 The optional MPA Internship Program offers an opportunity for a paid work term.